girish-katare13/todo_application/README.md

    pipenv

 3. Install depandancies:
-   pipenv install (this will install all depandancies for this project)
+   (this will install all depandancies for this project) pipenv install

-4. Navigate to the project directory: cd todo_app
+5. Navigate to the project directory: cd todo_app

-5. Make migrations to set up the database: python manage.py makemigrations python manage.py migrate
+6. Make migrations to set up the database: python manage.py makemigrations python manage.py migrate

-6. Start the Django development server: python manage.py runserver
+7. Start the Django development server: python manage.py runserver